zeroviscosity/guardian-article-fetcher/README.md

-# guardian-article-fetcher

-#### A fetcher for The Guardian newspaper's Open Platform API
+## Article fetcher for The Guardian newspaper's Open Platform API

 ### Usage